 - Choosing channels of outreach (e.g., email + phone + offline) and outlining tactics (e.g. a request to participate in a survey about your type of services, a request for an appointment to an event).

-- Identifying companies and people matching your ICP (lead research and Intent Data), conducting sales intelligence.
+- Identifying companies and people matching your ICP, and building a target account list.

 - Creating a personalized message that will be compelling to a prospect.